FidelusAleksander/ghcertified/content/questions/actions/question-010.md

 ---
-question: "Where should You store sensitive data such as passwords or certificates that will be used in workflows"
+question: "Where should you store sensitive data such as passwords or certificates that will be used in workflows"
 archetype: "questions"
 title: "Question 010"
 draft: false